discord/heroku-sample-app/README.md

 ```
 https://discord.com/developers/applications to create your own Baker-bot clone and get your token.

-OAuth NOTE: Ensure that your app has the appropriate scopes for `application.commands` and `bot`.
+>OAuth NOTE: Ensure that your app has the appropriate scopes for `application.commands` and `bot`.

-Then **create a new file called `Procfile`** where you will add a short script that Heroku will run when starting up your app.
 ```bash
 # Procfile contents (startup)
 worker node index.js
 ```
+Then **create a new file called `Procfile`** where you will add a short script that Heroku will run when starting up your app.
-The script in your `Procfile` will vary depending on what language you're coding in.
+> The script in your `Procfile` will vary depending on what language you're coding in.

 ## Connecting Heroku to GitHub

 ![img](./src/img/connectGH.png)

 After creating the application in Heroku, you will be met with some options in the *Deploy* tab.
 From here, you have several deployment method options to choose from, we'll look to **Connect this app to GitHub**.
->warn

 >NOTE that you can only connect Heroku apps to a single GitHub repository.

 From there, you will be able to manage the app's deployment method: